 Have you ever wondered why an image you have printed sometimes never quite matches what you see on your screen?
 If you have spent time editing your images and you want to reproduce them with some degree of colour accuracy, then check that your image is using the correct colour profile and that some form of screen calibration is required.

 Is your monitor set too dark or too light?
 Look at the middle square and you should just make out the dark grey oval set on the black background.

-If you want to ensure that what you see on your screen will be reasonably close to what you have printed, then a quick check with the images below will give you some reassurance that the monitor you use is close to aim or not.
+If you want to ensure that what you see on your screen will be reasonably close to what you have printed, then a quick check with the images below will give you some reassurance that the screen you use is close to aim or not.

 Finally just do a quick visual check on the skin tones and contrast range of the photographic images in the calibration print below, do they look OK to you?

 If you have done these visual checks and you are happy with the result from your monitor then you can be reasonably assured that what you see on your screen will be close to what you have printed at Redcliffe Imaging.

 Remember that your monitor can show a much larger range of colours than any print can achieve.
 For example bright reds and deep blues often get clipped and will print less saturated than they appear on your screen, this is because certain colours may be out of range for CMYK printing.